• About

 • Heat the oven to 300 °F (150 °C).

-• Add the sugar, olive oil, vanilla, and lemon zest (if using) in a bowl.
+• Mix the wet ingredients.
+Add the sugar, olive oil, vanilla, and lemon zest (if using) to a bowl.
 Mix well.
+Mix in the two eggs.

-• In a separate bowl, mix the flour, salt, and baking powder.
+• Mix the dry ingredients.
+In a separate bowl, mix the flour, salt, and baking powder.
 Stir until blended.

 • Add the dry flour mixture to the olive oil wet mixture.
 Mix the batter using a spoon until it takes on the texture of the dough.